ROUKIEN/bulletJournalAPI/README.md

 # Installation and setup

-1. Clone the project and fill the config/parameters.yaml
+1. Clone the project
-2. run migrations helper (after update the DTB settings and migration schema):
-`app/console doctrine:migrations:create`
+2. run `composer install` (you'll need to set your MySQL/MariaDB database credentials)
+3. run `app/console doctrine:schema:update --force`
+3. run `app/console doctrine:fixtures:load` to fill the app with initial dataset
-3. launch the PHP built-in server wrapped by symfony :
+4. launch the PHP built-in server wrapped by symfony `app/console server:run`

-`app/console server:run`
+Your API is now up and running.
+You can use it through the BulletJournalFront app.